iterative/dvc.org/content/docs/command-reference/plot/diff.md

 ## Options

+- `-d [DATAFILE], --datafile [DATAFILE]` - Continuous metrics file to visualize.

 - `-t [TEMPLATE], --template [TEMPLATE]` - File to be injected with data.

-- `-d [DATAFILE], --datafile [DATAFILE]` - Continuous metrics file to visualize.
+The default temlpate is `.dvc/plot/default.json`.
+See more details in `dvc plot`.

-- `-r RESULT, --result RESULT` - Name of the generated file.
+- `-f FILE, --file FILE` - Name of the generated file.
+By default, the output file name is equal to the input filename with additional `.html` suffix or `.json` suffix for `--no-html` mode.

-- `--no-html` - Do not wrap vega plot json with HTML.
+- `--no-html` - Do not wrap output vega plot json with HTML.

-- `-f FIELDS, --fields FIELDS` - Choose which fileds or jsonpath to put into plot.
+- `-s SELECT, --select SELECT` - Select which fileds or jsonpath to put into plot.
+All the fields will be included by default with DVC generated `index` field - see `dvc plot`.

+- `-x X` - Field name for x axis. `index` is the default field for X.

+- `-y Y` - Field name for y axis.
+The dafult field is the last field found in the input file: the last column in CSV file or the last field in the JSON array object (the first object).

+- `--xlab XLAB` - X axis title.
+The X column name is the default title.

+- `--ylab YLAB` - Y axis title.
+The Y column name is the default title.

+- `--title TITLE` - Plot title.

+- `-o, --stdout` - Print plot content to stdout.

 - `--no-csv-header` - Provided CSV or TSV datafile does not have a header.

-- `-o, --stdout` - Print plot content to stdout.

 - `-h`, `--help` - prints the usage/help message, and exit.